abgnpr/pappuPinger/README.md

 #### Bonus for Termux Users

-You get a system notification if you have `termux-api` installed.
+You get a system notification when a change occurs, you must have `termux-api` installed.

 #### Extending the script

 You may use the script with any of the websites to monitor text changes.
-Just change the `url` inside `pinger.js`.  **Caution** The script may keep notifying changes if the website uses hashes.
+Just change the `url` inside `pinger.js`.  **Caution** The script may not work as expected for websites with dynamic content E.g. ‘amazon.in’.